Homeschooling in Canada!

 What is Homeschooling?

-When it comes to your child’s education, there’s no reason you can’t Do It Yourself.
-And with the number of home schooling families growing around the world, an enormous homeschooling community is standing by to help.
-SchoolhouseTeachers.com is one such resource of support: it’s the curriculum site of The Old Schoolhouse Magazine, the trade magazine for homeschool families.
-Now is the time to bring your kids home, and we’re glad you’re here.
+When it comes to your child’s education, there’s no reason you can’t do it yourself!
+With the number of homeschooling families growing around the world, an enormous homeschooling community is standing by to help.
+SchoolhouseTeachers.com is one such resource of support: it’s the curriculum site of The Old Schoolhouse® Magazine, the trade magazine for homeschool families.
+Now is the time to bring your children home, and we’re glad you’re here.
 Come explore homeschooling!

 Yes, You Can Start Homeschooling Mid-Year

 Julie had said she would never homeschool her children.
 It was too weird, and how could she make sure her kids got a good education?
 But then her fourth grade son started having seizures.
 After myriad tests couldn’t find a physical problem, the doctor took her aside and said, “Your son can’t handle the stress from school.
 Pull him out and teach him at home.”

 A few weeks into the school year, her seventh grade daughter was coming home daily in tears because of continued harassment by another student.
 She was a bright girl, but was bored stiff in a classroom that didn’t allow her to go beyond the school’s agenda.
 “Please, can’t you homeschool me too?” she begged her mother.

 So, in 1986, with textbooks purchased from the local private school and some borrowed library books, Julie found herself homeschooling her two children.
 “We’ll just try it for a week,” she reasoned.

 That week became years.
 I was the seventh-grade daughter.
 I never went back to “regular” school … and my brother never had another seizure.